aherbert/gdsc-smlm/docs/model_plugins.rst

    * - dSignal & +/-
      - The average and standard deviation of the difference of the fit to the average signal.

-   * - dAngle & +/-
-     - The average and standard deviation of the difference of the fit to the angle.
-All simulations will use a circular PSF so the actual angle is assumed to be zero.
-This is only reported for the ``Free`` fit function.

    * - dX & +/-
      - The average and standard deviation of the difference of the fit to the actual X position.

    * - dY & +/-
      - The average and standard deviation of the difference of the fit to the actual Y position.

+   * - dZ & +/-
+     - The average and standard deviation of the difference of the fit to the actual Z position.
+This is only reported for the ``Astigmatic`` fit functions.

    * - dSx & +/-
      - The average and standard deviation of the difference of the fit to the actual PSF standard deviation in the X dimension.

    * - dSy & +/-
      - The average and standard deviation of the difference of the fit to the actual PSF standard deviation in the Y dimension.
-This is only reported for the ``Free`` and ``Free circular`` fit functions.
+This is only reported for the ``Elliptical`` and ``Rotating Elliptical`` fit functions.

+   * - dAngle & +/-
+     - The average and standard deviation of the difference of the fit to the angle.
+All simulations will use a circular PSF so the actual angle is assumed to be zero.
+This is only reported for the ``Rotating Elliptical`` fit function.

    * - Time & +/-
      - The average and standard deviation of the time for fitting per localisation.